-Polarized sunglasses are popular eyewear designed to reduce glare.
-When compared to traditional lenses, polarized lenses let you see easily in glare-heavy situations and look more fashionable.
+Polarised sunglasses are popular eyewear designed to reduce glare.
+When compared to traditional lenses, polarised lenses let you see easily in glare-heavy situations and look more fashionable.

 These lenses reflect off the surface of the water better than any other type of lenses.
 However, they aren’t just for people who love spending time near water.
 Anyone who is annoyed by glare outdoors can benefit from these eyeglass lenses.

 They have a specially designed filter that blocks light, immediately reducing glare, as well as discomfort.
 Although these lenses improve visibility and comfort, you may encounter some situations when the lenses aren't recommended.
 One such situation is downhill skiing.
 In this case, you want to see the bright patches' spots of reflected light as they warm you of icy conditions.
 You may also find it difficult to see the screen of your cell phone.